bbgit/bbgit.github.io/README.md

-### Conditions as of July 7, 2025 at 4:02:05 PM CDT
+### Conditions as of July 7, 2025 at 4:07:25 PM CDT

 Temperature: 78.40 &deg;F

 Feels like: 78.40 &deg;F

-Humidity: 86%
+Humidity: 85%

-Wind Direction: SSW
+Wind Direction: NNE

 Windspeed: 0.0 mph